-Bodhidarma, the founder of the Shaolin Tradition, taught meditation, energization methods and martial arts for the purpose of developing spiritual awareness.
+Bodhidarma, the founder of the Shaolin Tradition, taught meditation, energization methods, and martial arts for the purpose of developing spiritual awareness.
 The primary goal of the Shaolin Tradition is the development of spiritual awareness.
 And within the Shaolin Tradition, meditation is the primary method used to accomplish this.
-Martial arts training and movement, were then, and still are secondary methods used to achieve this goal.
-Bodhidarma also used the martial medium to teach methods of personality purification and aspects of character that are prerequisite for spiritual realization; such as: integrity, sincerity, self discipline, discrimination, objectivity, determination, intensity of effort, concentration and intuition.
-All of which can be developed through self directed effort and the practice of meditation.
+Martial arts training and movement were then, and still are secondary methods used to achieve this goal.
+Bodhidarma also used the martial medium to teach methods of personality purification and aspects of character that are prerequisites for spiritual realization; such as integrity, sincerity, self-discipline, discrimination, objectivity, determination, the intensity of effort, concentration, and intuition.
+All of these can be developed through self-directed effort and the practice of meditation.

 The primary goals of meditation are to gain an accurate perception of reality,

-which is the experience of Spirit and all its aspects.
+which is the experience of the Spirit and all its aspects.

-and appreciation for your life, the lives of others and all life is enhanced.
+and appreciation for your life, and the lives of others, and all life is enhanced.

 The organ of intuitional sight exists in man just behind the spot between the eyebrows.
-This spot is variously known as: the Single Eye, the Third Eye, the Ajna Chakra, the Star of Bethlehem and the Upper Tantien.
-A method of developing intuition through meditation, is by directing the attention of the mind to this spot.
+This spot is variously known as the Single Eye, the Third Eye, the Ajna Chakra, the Star of Bethlehem, and the Upper Tantien.
+A method of developing intuition through meditation is by directing the attention of the mind to this spot.
 The gentle raising of the gaze, with the eyes closed, will assist in directing the attention of the mind to this spot.
 This is sometimes called the frontal gaze.
-The attention focused in this spot will raise the energy levels in this area, thereby facilitating the development of intuition.
+The attention focused on this spot will raise the energy levels in this area, thereby facilitating the development of intuition.